HermanToothrot10/qubic-capital-whitepaper/docs/08-how-to-buy-qcap.md

 ## Primary Market

-In the Primary Market, new $QCAP tokens are issued directly by Qubic Capital through governance-approved fundraising rounds executed in QVAULT.
+In the Primary Market, new $QCAP tokens are issued directly by Qubic Capital through governance-approved fundraising rounds executed in QVAULT at https://www.qubic-capital.org/

 Each round specifies: